New stadium for Commanders is a political football for local leaders

 District leaders, including Bowser, had made clear that the team’s previous name was offensive and would preclude it from returning to the District.
 But with the 90-year-old franchise’s do-over, and a new name free of controversy, that roadblock was removed.

 But D.C.
-Council chairman Phil Mendelson splashed cold water on a possible return to the District for the team, saying in an email that he doesn’t support paying for a new stadium and that he’s troubled by allegations related to the sexual harassment investigation of the team’s leadership.
+Council Chairman Phil Mendelson (D) splashed cold water on a possible return to the District for the team, saying in an email that he doesn’t support paying for a new stadium and that he’s troubled by allegations related to the sexual harassment investigation of the team’s leadership.

 “I don’t want us to pay for a football stadium that is used less than 10 times a year and in terms of non-sporting events, would compete with other stadiums that we’ve built in the city,” Mendelson said in the email.
 “I also remain very troubled that news reports indicate Dan Snyder interfered with NFL investigation of sexual harassment within that organization.”